 Everything is made of atoms

-To understand electricity, it's important to know something about atoms.
+To understand electricity, some basic information about atoms is helpful.
 Atoms are the building blocks of the universe.
 Everything in the universe is made of atoms—every star, every tree, and every animal.
 The human body is made of atoms.
 Air and water are made of atoms, too.
 Atoms are so small that millions of them would fit on the head of a pin.

 Atoms are made of even smaller particles

 The center of an atom is called the nucleus.
-The nucleus is made of particles called protons and neutrons.
-Electrons spin around the nucleus in shells a great distance from the nucleus.
+The nucleus is made up of particles called protons and neutrons.
+Electrons spin around the nucleus in shells.
 If the nucleus was the size of a tennis ball, the atom would be the size of a sphere about 1,450 feet in diameter, or about the size of one of the largest sports stadiums in the world.
 Atoms are mostly empty space.

 The protons and electrons of an atom are attracted to each other.
 They both carry an electrical charge.
 Protons have a positive charge (+) and electrons have a negative charge (-).
 The positive charge of the protons is equal to the negative charge of the electrons.
 Opposite charges attract each other.
 An atom is in balance when it has an equal number of protons and electrons.
 The neutrons carry no charge and their number can vary.

 The number of protons in an atom determines the kind of atom, or element, it is.
-An element is a substance consisting of one type of atom (the Periodic Table shows all the known elements), all with the same number of protons.
-Every atom of hydrogen, for example, has one proton, and every atom of carbon has six protons.
-The number of protons determines which element an atom is.
+An element is a substance consisting of one type of atom.
+The Periodic Table of Elements shows elements with their atomic numbers—the number of protons they have.
+For example, every atom of hydrogen (H) has one proton and every atom of carbon (C) has six protons.

 Electricity is the movement of electrons between atoms